ecomfe/vue-echarts/README.md

 * `auto-resize` (default: `false`)

-  This prop indicates ECharts instance should be resized automatically whenever the window is resized.
+  This prop indicates ECharts instance should be resized automatically whenever its root is resized.

 * `watchShallow` (default: `false`)